markb2575/StockScanner/README.md

 # How to run:
 - After installing the required modules:
-  - Navigate to the directory containing gui.py and run {python gui.py}
+  - Navigate to the directory containing gui.py and run `python gui.py`

   **It will begin to scan through the tickers:**